 Communicate throughout the process

-Communication is key when managing employees who don’t (usually) work onsite.
+Communication is key when managing employees who aren’t familiar with your jobsite and work standards.
 As priorities and deadlines shift throughout the lifespan of the assignment, it’s important to communicate expectations so that you can maximize productivity and ensure that the contractor or subcontractor meets deadlines.
 Decide on the communication methods you’d like to use to answer any follow-up questions he/she may have and how you will go about addressing failures.
 Also, hold out for the possibility of communicating additional compensation if your contractor/subcontractor achieves more than expected.

 Build a relationship